Rushyo/Vismuta/README.md

 ## Roadmap

 I need to bring the CLI version in to parity with the GUI version, and clean up the zip UX path.
-The encryption deploy method ought to have a less secure but more UX friendly non-interactive mode.
-I also need to add unit tests (!)
+I also need to add more unit tests (!)

 ## Disclaimer